cloudevents/spec/spec.md

     [RFC 2046](https://tools.ietf.org/html/rfc2046)
 * For Media Type examples see [IANA Media Types](http://www.iana.org/assignments/media-types/media-types.xhtml)

-### properties
+### idendityLabels
 * Type: `Map`
-* Description: This is a place for custom key-value pairs a producer or middleware want to include to provide more information about the event.
-It does not have mandated definition of the keys.
+* Description: This is a place for custom key-value pairs a producer or middleware wants to include to provide additional identity information about the event.
+The syntax and semantics of each specific label inside this bucket are open for each event type producer to define and will not be defined by this specification.
-  For example, a producer could put an event identification label which will be used by a serverless platform to correlate this event with other types of events associated with the same application workflow instance.
-When adding a new key-value pair, care SHOULD be taken to use a name that is descriptive enough and not overlapping with the other keys.
-The extensions.md document contains some possible attributes that could be used as the keys, but producers are free to define their own.
+  For example, a travel request messaging event producer could put "TravelRequestID: 123456" as an identity label for a travel request event, a home IoT device event producer could put "home address: 20 Spruce Street, San Jose, CA" as an identity label for that IoT device event.
+Identity labels could be used by a serverless platform to correlate this event with other types of events associated with the same serverless application instance.
 * Constraints:
   * OPTIONAL
   * If present, MUST contain at least one entry